Can California’s protected farmland fight climate change?

 impacts of the loss of farmland in California

 Farmland is disappearing across America.
 We are losing family farms and ranches at a rate of 175 acres every hour, according to the American Farmland Trust.
+That’s three acres every minutes.
 California, despite its progressive politics, is not immune to this threat to farmland, especially as the affordable housing crisis increases pressure for residential development.

 When examining the loss of farmland, most MALT supporters have a strong understanding of how it impacts wildlife habitat, food security, the rural economy and communities.

-What many people do not realize is that certain types of land uses increase greenhouse gas emissions and, importantly, that policies that protect farmland can reduce future GHG emissions.
+What many people do not realize is that certain types of land uses increase greenhouse gas emissions while others can reduce greenhouse gas emissions.
+And, importantly, policies that protect farmland can reduce future GHG emissions.

 California invests in farmland conservation as strategy to combat climate change